tatsumoto-ren/tatsumoto-ren.github.io/blog/active-immersion.md

 we all learned our native language entirely through free-flow immersion, so I believe that free-flow immersion is more important than intensive immersion in the grand scheme of things.
-Intensive immersion, on the other hide, is great for expanding your vocabulary.
+Intensive immersion, on the other side, is great for expanding your vocabulary.

 During free-flow immersion,